chrishoermann/zod-prisma-types/Readme.md

 > default: `false`

-This option lets you specify if the [validator.js](https://github.com/validatorjs/validator.js) library can be used in custom refine functions by importing it into the created file.
+This option lets you specify if the [validator.js](https://github.com/validatorjs/validator.js) library can be used in custom refine functions on string types by importing it into the created file.

 ## Naming of zod schemas

-The zod types are named after the generated prisma types so you just need to hover over a prisma function and and know which type to import.
-The result would look something like this in trpc v.10:
+The zod types are named after the generated prisma types so you just need to hover over a prisma function and you know which type to import.
+The result would look something like this for trpc v.10:

 ```ts
 import {
   UserFindFirstArgs,